neoncortex/bashed/README.md

 - edtables, with editsessiontables;
 - edtable_ascii, with editsessiontable_ascii;

-You can, of couse, change the default value of these variables in your ~/.bashrc.
+You can, of course, change the default value of these variables in your ~/.bashrc.

 ### db and sessions:
 You may want to set the edbopencommand to eso, so the curses search will open files using eso, instead of the default eo.